timhannifan/minml/examples/donors/README.md

         C: [1,5,10]
         solver: [sag]
         n_jobs: [-1]
+    'sklearn.ensemble.GradientBoostingClassifier':
+        n_estimators: [100,200]
+        min_samples_split: [2,5]
+        max_depth: [3,6]
 ```

 In the first iteration, we define a range of parameter values to test.
-After selecting a model to test further (in this case SVM and logistic regression), the model is refined as we set the parameters closer to their 'optimal' level.
+After selecting several models to test further, the models are refined as we set the parameters closer to their 'optimal' level.
 The approach taken here is somewhat crude, but it approximates what more advanced methods would do programatically.

-*Visualization coming soon.*
+*Visualization ond 'optimal' params coming soon.*

 ### Analyzing Results Over Time
 The best performance, as measured by precision at the 5% threshold, was acheived on models trained on the longest period.
 Models trained on the shorter splits showed higher variance in their performance metrics, which makes it harder to trust one individaul reading.
 For robustness of prediction and reduced variance of metrics in the future, it is recommended that the training set be updated as it appears that there are increasing returns from lengthening the training set.
 *Visualization coming soon*

 ### Deployment Recommendation
-*Details coming soon*
 - robustness to outliers
 - stability over time splits
 - stability in the future